tdwg/website/conferences/2023/session-list/index.md

 This workshop offers a hands-on approach to explore options for contributing to mappings, to provide input on the expected process, and to gather the needs and requirements from the community.
 Participation will be possible both in person and virtually.

 {:id="wksh03"}
-### WKSH 03 Handling restricted access data in an open data landscape
+### WKSH03 Handling restricted access data in an open data landscape

 Session type
 : Workshop